Emergencies:

 When do you accept proposals?

-The Community Ties Giving Program accepts Local Grant applications throughout April and May (exact dates may vary slightly depending on calendar).
+The Community Ties Giving Program accepts Local Grant applications throughout April and May (exact dates may vary slightly each year).
 Review our Application Process & Timeline for additional information.

 When will I be contacted about the status of my grant?

-You will be notified in September as to the status of your grant application.
+You will be notified on or before September 1 as to the status of your grant application.

 How do I know you received my proposal?